4ian/GDevelop.js/Readme.md

 The demo generate a json file that can be opened with [GDevelop]!

-### Memory profiler

-You can also build a version with the Emscripten memory profiler (added at the bottom of the web page):

-    grunt build:with-profiler

 ### About the internal steps of compilation

 The grunt *build* task: